booz-allen-hamilton/rapid-usda-eat-ux/documentation/our-story.md

 # DevOps to Drive Learning
 ![Section Make](images/Step-Make-H.png)

 DevOps is the process that enables us to build, test, and learn.
-We shortened our learning cycle to minutes rather than a more traditional monthly release schedule.
+Rather than a more traditional monthly release schedule, we shortened our learning cycle to minutes.
 We used Amazon Web Services, Elastic Beanstalk, AWS CodePipeline, GitHub, and Trello to enable this rapid learning and team communication.

 ![DevOps](images/DevOps-Logos.png)